Grant: Math is FUNctional!

 School: Anderson Elementary

 Anderson Elementary students learned all about planting and growing vegetables and developed recipes that incorporated their harvested vegetables.
-In partnership with AISD's Student Nutrition Department and Anderson's PTA, students grew and tasted their own produce through Farm Fresh Friday and learned about
+In partnership with AISD's Student Nutrition Department and Anderson's PTA, students grew and tasted their own produce through Farm Fresh Friday and learned about healthy eating options.

 Grant: Literature Circles with 1st and 2nd Graders - Take 2